 Self promotion brings out all my interpersonal awkwardness and trouble judging tone and general insecurities that have built up over three decades of putting my foot in it.
 The usual weird unworded dance of body language and tone and meaningful silences becomes more difficult by several of the larger orders of magnitude when there's something as important at stake as your career, your reputation or your financial security.

 The only thing that's possibly harder is trying to find a romantic partner, and I say "possibly" because it's been quite a few years since I bothered with that so I'm not really in a position to make a comparison.
 Maybe it's even harder.
 It isn't for me, but only because I'm not playing that particular game so I don't care about the final score.

-The stuff I'm doing now that I've left work - blogging, art, and writing (I'm working on a weird historical recipe book, in case you haven't seen my endless tweets about it) - are things I really care about and areas in which I want to do well.
+The stuff I'm doing now that I've left work - blogging, art, and writing - are things I really care about and areas in which I want to do well.
 But success in these fields aren't just about writing a nifty blog, creating good art, or combining the 26 letters of the alphabet together in pleasing ways.
 It's about networking and promoting yourself and drawing visitors to your blog, selling your art and wooing commissions, attracting the attention of readers and reviewers and critics and publishers.

 And I have three problems with that.